A Quick Jaunt to Dubai

 Novice monks hurried through the streets.
 Every shop we passed was playing Om Mani Padme Hum (roughly translated to praise to the jewel in the lotus), the Buddhist chant, which became the theme tune of the trip.
 We had lunch on the roof top of one of the restaurants overlooking the stupa.

-Another day we visited Paton Square, a complex of temples, and a great spot to people watch.
-There was also an excellent museum.
 The Royal Palace in central Kathmandu opened to the public in 2008, when Nepal ceased to have a monarchy.
 In 2002, Crown Prince Dipendra had murdered nine members of his family at the palace, including his parents.
 It was an interesting place to look around – an eclectic and non-traditional mixture of styles with an overwhelming seventies vibe!